 No less interesting is the idea that even environment was present in the American radical program of reform.
 The American social radical activism of the 1960s and because of the tremendous development of industrialism at the expense of environment took the responsibility of protecting the environment.
 Consequently, the decade saw the birth of what became known as the radical environmental movement.
-In fact, Environmentalism can be defined as a broad radical philosophy, or ideology and social movement "regarding concerns for environmental conservation and improvement of the health of the environment",50 particularly "as the measure for this health elements".51 incorporate concerns non-human to of seeks the Environmentalism advocates the preservation, restoration and improvement of the natural environment, and may be referred to as "a movement to control pollution".52
+In fact, Environmentalism can be defined as a broad radical philosophy, or ideology and social movement "regarding concerns for environmental conservation and improvement of the health of the environment",50 particularly "as the measure for this health seeks to incorporate the concerns of non-human elements".51 Environmentalism advocates the preservation, restoration and improvement of the natural environment, and may be referred to as "a movement to control pollution".52